 - Portability: The ability of software to be transferred easily from one location to another.

-- Reliability: The ability of software to perform a required function under stated conditions for stated period of time without any errors.
+- Reliability: The ability of software to perform a required function under stated conditions for the stated period of time without any errors.

 - Scalability: The measure of software’s ability to increase or decrease in performance in response to changes in software’s processing demands.